genesys/bold360-mobile-docs-android/docs/advanced-topics/entities-and-personal-info.md

 ---

 ## Overview
+Entities enable turning data into smart chatbot conversations.
+Entities essentially serve as a database for the information that the bot needs to answer users questions.
-The SDK provides the bridge to pass user specific information to the BOT on chat start and while processing responses to user queries, which demands more details from the user, during the chat.
+The SDK provides the bridge to pass this data to the Chatbot on chat start and while processing responses to user queries.
 {: .overview}

-There are 2 types of personal information
+Entities may be configured as initialization entities or missing entities and personal information.

 <a id="initentities"/>
 ## Initialization entities

-Predefined data values that can be provided for the whole chat session and are not being changed dynamically (e.g., ids, keys, etc).
+Entities values that can be provided for the entire chat session and are not changed dynamically (e.g., ids, keys, etc).

 ### How To use